TransitionaResourceMonetarySystem-TRMS/executiveSummary/README.md

 ## DESIRED SOCIAL RESULTS

 	1. It is the intention of this economic system to provide a stable currency backed by recyclable materials both in storage and in products within the economy.
-	2. to promote the usage of recyclable materials and technologies as well as modularity and reusable products.
+	2.  to promote the usage of recyclable materials and modular technologies as well as reusable products.
 	3. to lessen the burden of labor costs on producers.
 	4. to lessen the costs for natural resource extractors.
 	5. to lessen the costs for building a home.